 This diet seems to be all the rage right now, but it has been used to help manage epilepsy since the 1920s.

-Essentially, it’s a high fat, low carb diet that promotes the production of chemicals called ketones.
+Keto is a high fat, low carb diet that promotes the production of chemicals called ketones.

 It’s suggested that ketones have antiepileptic properties that prevent seizures by altering neuronal activity.